RFSMassacre/HeavenLibrary/README.md

 If you need each argument to do a LOT of code, then extend from the Command of your platform.
 It extends SimpleCommand and implements some things already for you.

 It handles permissions already for you and will already execute the first SubCommand when no argument is given.
+This also autoload all the SubCommand classes within the Command classes in the order it's written, meaning the first SubCommand class inside in the class will be the first SubCommand found.
 - **Paper**
 ```Java
 public class ExampleCommand extends PaperCommand